-The pack operation performed by a streaming_concatenation proceeds in two steps.
+The pack operation performed by a streaming_concatenation is here described in two steps for convenience, but the intermediate result between the two steps is never visible and therefore tools are free to implement it in any way that yields the same overall result.
 First, all integral data in the stream_expressions are concatenated into a single stream of bits, similarly to bit-stream casting (as described in clause 6.24.3) but with fewer restrictions.
 Second, the resulting stream may be re-ordered in a manner specified by the stream_operator and slice_size.
 These two steps are described in more detail in sub-clauses 11.4.15.1 and 11.4.15.2 below.